Athel Cornish-Bowden: Education and career

 Athel Cornish-Bowden worked on pepsin catalysis.
 This began a life long pursuit of work on enzyme catalysis and in later years work on the control of metabolism.
 More recently he has also turned his attention to work related to the origin and nature of life.

-He obtained his D.Phil. at Oxford with Jeremy R. Knowles, and carried out post-doctoral work with Daniel E. Koshland Jr.
+He obtained his D.Phil. at Oxford with Jeremy R. Knowles, and carried out post-doctoral work at Berkeley with Daniel E. Koshland Jr.

 Research

 Cornish-Bowden has authored over 200 peer-reviewed papers and nine textbooks on topics related to enzyme kinetics, mathematics and historical perspectives in science.
-According to Google Scholar, the textbook, Fundamentals of enzyme kinetics, has been cited over 3000 times by secondary sources.
+According to Google Scholar, the textbook Fundamentals of enzyme kinetics has been cited over 4000 times by secondary sources.

 Cornish-Bowden's research can be divided into three primary areas: Enzyme kinetics, metabolic control, done mainly in collaboration with Jannie Hofmeyr, and the origin of life.
 The following lists some of the topics and selected references to the work carried out and published by Cornish-Bowden: